Reading time: 5 minutes

 6. Investment returns are deemed by the ATO

-The associated earnings on your FHSS savings are deemed using a formula calculated by the ATO, not on the actual investment earnings on your super contributions.
-These associated earnings are part of the calculation used by the ATO to work out how much you can withdraw under the FHSS Scheme (currently limited to $30,000).
+The associated earnings on your FHSSS savings are deemed using a formula calculated by the ATO, not on the actual investment earnings on your super contributions.
+These associated earnings are part of the calculation used by the ATO to work out how much you can withdraw under the FHSSS ($50,000 limit from 1 July 2022).

 Under the scheme rules, the ATO calculates your associated earnings using the 90-day bank bill rate plus 3%.
 The 90-day bank bill rate moves around in line with trends in investment markets.

 7. Your super fund is not in charge

-The ATO – not your super fund – decides what super contributions count towards the FHSS Scheme and the associated earnings.
-It then advises your super fund on the amount that can be released when you submit an application to withdraw your FHSS Scheme savings for your home deposit.
+The ATO – not your super fund – decides what super contributions count towards the FHSSS and the associated earnings.
+It then advises your super fund on the amount that can be released when you apply to withdraw your FHSSS savings for your home deposit.

-You must apply for and receive an FHSS determination from the ATO before you sign the contract for your first home or apply for release of your FHSS amounts.
+You must apply for and receive an FHSSS determination from the ATO before you sign the contract for your first home or apply for release of your FHSSS amounts.
 You have 12 months from the date you make a valid release request to sign a contract to purchase or contract your home.
-You can also apply for an additional 12 months (maximum 24 months) to purchase or recontribute your savings into your super account (see below).

 8. The tax man will be watching

-The ATO is also in charge of ensuring any money withdrawn from your super account under the FHSS Scheme is used to buy a home.
+The ATO is responsible for ensuring any money withdrawn from your super account under the FHSSS rules is used to buy a home.

-If you release the money and do not buy a home, you must recontribute it into your super account or pay a 20% FHSS tax on the assessable FHSS released amount.
+If you release your FHSSS money and don’t buy a home, you can choose to either recontribute it into your super account as a non-concessional contribution (less any tax withheld), or to keep the released amount and pay a flat 20% FHSSS tax on the assessable released amount.